beteeliz/text-adventure-game/README.md

 # Haunted House Escape 🏚️👻

 A spooky text-based adventure game built in Python.
-Make the right choices to escape a haunted mansion — or face a chilling fate!
+Make the right choices to escape a haunted house — or face a chilling fate!

 ## How to Play